bBot was built for deepbranching conversations, building context step by step. Even failure handling can be relative to the specific context.

 We go with an Artificial Stupidity model first, for direct outcomes and snappy performance, where intelligence is sometimes overkill.

-That means its self documenting and can be compiled with a variety of configs for a range of Node compatibility and module systems.
+That means its self documenting and can be compiled to meet a range of environments and module systems.

-From its strict typing, we also get code intel in IDEs and access to information that is critical for stateful applications, where modules can be extended outside the core package.
+From strict typing, we also get code intel which is critical when modules can be extended outside the core package.

 bBot is for building enterprise grade software, so it's unit tested to the hilt!